[Home Page] [Family History] [Names Index] [Family Feature Stories] [Site Map] [Links] [Search]

 Walter Bassett, Midshipman T. A. Dadswell and Rear Admiral J. A. Collins

-The young Thomas had met Walter and had heard stories of his sea-faring days.
+Walter's sea-going stories certainly had an influence in the decision of Toz Dadswell joining the Royal Australian Navy in 1946.
+The young Dadswell had met Walter and had heard stories of his sea-faring days.

 Picture at right: Walter (left), aged 84, at the Royal Australian Naval College 1949 graduation at Flinders, Victoria, of Thomas (Toz) Dadswell (centre), with Rear Admiral J. A. (later Sir John) Collins.